Tractable Uncertainty for Structure Learning: Structure Learning with OrderSPNs

 Given a SPN structure, we now consider the task of learning the parameters of the SPN.
 We formulate this as a discrete variational inference (VI) problem.
 Given an unnormalized order-modular distribution $\tilde{p}(\order, G) = \graphp(G) \mathds{1}_{G \models \order}$, the evidence lower bound (ELBO) is given by:

 where $H(q_\spnweight(\order, G)) = -\mathbb{E}_{q_\spnweight(\order, G)}[\log q_\spnweight(\order, G)]$ is the entropy of the OrderSPN $q$.
 The goal of VI is then to maximize the ELBO with respect to $\spnweight$.
 Typically, such discrete VI problems are difficult, since the ELBO requires computing (gradients of) the expectation using high-variance estimators such as REINFORCE (due to the discrete space, the reparameterization trick is not applicable).
-Fortunately, due to the tractable properties of the SPN, this is not an issue: \begin{restatable}{proposition}{propELBO} The ELBO and its gradients for any regular OrderSPN $q_\spnweight$ and order-modular distribution $p$ can be computed in linear time in the size of the SPN. \end{restatable} We provide a full proof in Appendix \ref{apx:vi}, which is based upon the corresponding result (Theorem 1) from \citep{Shih20Vi} regarding deterministic SPNs.
-This allows us to learn the parameters of the SPN using simple gradient-based optimization.
+Fortunately, due to the tractable properties of the SPN, this is not an issue: \begin{restatable}{proposition}{propELBO} The ELBO and its gradients for any regular OrderSPN $q_\spnweight$ and order-modular distribution $p$ can be computed in linear time in the size of the SPN. \end{restatable} We provide the proof in Appendix \ref{apx:vi}, which is based on the corresponding result (Thm 1) from \citet{Shih20Vi} for deterministic SPNs.
+This allows us to learn the SPN parameters using gradient-based optimization.
 Further, due to the layered structure of regular OrderSPNs, we can leverage tensor learning frameworks and hardware acceleration.